smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/12 - Relational Division.md

 # Relational Division

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Relational division is a Relational Algebra operation that represents the division of one relation into another relation based on certain conditions.
+Relational division is a Relational Algebra operation that represents the division of one relation into another relation based on certain conditions.
 In SQL, relational division can be achieved using multiple join operations and conditional statements to partition a table's data into multiple groups based on specific criteria.
 This can be useful for solving problems such as finding all employees who have had a shift in every department or employees with the same licenses or skillsets.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Relational division is not a built-in operator in SQL, so it must be simulated using a combination of other SQL operations, such as joins, subqueries, and conditional statements.
-The exact implementation of relational division may vary depending on the problem's specific requirements and the database management system being used.
+Relational division is a concept from relational algebra, typically used to find entities that are related to all members of another set.
+Since SQL doesn't offer a native operator for relational division, it's implemented using joins, subqueries, grouping, and filtering techniques.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here are some examples of problems that require the use of relational division.
+Here are some examples of problems that require the use of relational division.
 *  I want to find all pilots who can fly 100% of the airplanes in the hangar (the most common example of relational division).
 *  I want to find all employees who match on their issued licenses.
 *  I want to find all managers who have worked in every department.